 The Company defines 'risk' as the uncertainty that we face in successfully implementing our strategies and objectives.
 This includes all internal or external events, acts or omissions that have the potential to threaten the success and survival of the Company.
-As such, material risks will be retained selectively where we think there is value in doing so, and where it is consistent with the Group's risk appetite and philosophy towards risk-taking.
+As such, material risks will be retained selectively where we think there is value in doing so, and where it is consistent with the PIA risk appetite.